levflevine/UFOs/README.md

 1. Enable a filter for Date Range
 2. Enable a feature for users to submit their evidence of new UFO sightings that can be added to the dataset
 3. Add contact information to the App so that the users can reach out to the Journalist
-4. Add links to the filter section and/or position the filter closer to the top of the page
+4. Add links to the filter section and/or position the filter at the top left side of the page, where there is much free space
 5. Expand the Comments column of the data table
 6. Add links to the UFO Associations / Organizations for further research of interested users
 7. Add the user feedback section

+The dataset can also be improved as follows:

+1. Make it up to date by adding more sighting events and details
+2. Enhance the dataset with photo and video evidence
+3. Provide more detailed comments and descriptions of the UFO sightings and observation circumstances